 Another benefit of the cleaning process is that it can show up any areas that may be suffering from damage due to heavy rain or any leaks in the roof boards and around your cabin..
 Keep a lookout for these, in most cases a waterproof silicone sealant can be added after you’ve finished treating your cabin to prevent this.

-More of our treatment can be found in the Optional Extra’s page on our website.
+Optional Extra’s page on our website.
 Alternatively you can give our sales team a call on 01234 272 445.

 Search Dunster Help Centre